GitHooksToolbox/block-default-branch-commit-deprecated/README.md

 **Pros:**

 * Stop any changes being made directly to the branch
-* No user interaction required
+* No end user interaction required
-* Works for repeated clones
+* Works across repeated clones

 **Cons:**